suntq123/PPkNN/README.md

-# PPkNN
+# PEkNN
-This repo is the code for the paper "PPkNN: Privacy-Preserving k-Nearest Neighbor Query with Provable Security".
+This repo is the code for the paper "PEkNN: Efficient Privacy-Enhancing Protocols for k-Nearest Neighbor Query".
+This code is for testing the query response time only.

 ## Requirements
 * JDK-17

 ## Get Started
-For ease of testing, we have combined the code for the user end and two servers into one project.
-During testing, select a role before running the program.
-Additionally, to deploy the code on different computers, it is necessary to modify the corresponding IP parameters.
-All parameter configurations can be completed in the main function of the TestSKNNV2.java, and then you can run the TestSKNNV2.java.
+For ease of testing, we have combined the code for the data user and the two servers into one project.
+The test requires two networked computers C1 and C2.
+Before running the program, import the project into C1 and C2.
+All parameter configurations can be completed in the main function of /src/main/java/cn/ac/iscas/TestSKNNV2.java.

-* Parameter setting
+* Parameter setting (For both C1 and C2)

-    * testType: 0-BPPkNN  2-VPPkNN
+    * int testType = 2;               // 0-BPEkNN, 2-VPEkNN
-    * datasetType: 0-Synthetic dataset  1-Real world dataset
+    * int datasetType = 1;            // 0-Synthetic dataset, 1-Gowalla dataset
-    * N: dataset size
+    * int N =1024;                    // dataset size: 1024, 4096, 16384, 65536, 262144, 1048576
-    * dataLength: the bit length of numerical values
+    * int dataLength = 20;            // bit length of values: DO NOT MODIFY
-    * dimension: dimension of data
+    * int dimension = 2;              // number of dimensions: 2, 5, 10, 15, 20, 25
-    * k: k in kNN
+    * int k = 5;                      // number of nearest neighbors: 1, 5, 10, 15, 20, 25
+    * String c1 = "c1 8001";                                // c1 portC1
+    * String c2 = "c2 127.0.0.1 8001 8002";                 // c2 ipC1 portC1 portC2
+    * String user = "user 127.0.0.1 8001 127.0.0.1 8002 "   // user ipC1 portC1 ipC2 portC2

+## Query Processing
+* Computer C1
+    * C1 selects the role "c1" by modifying the code in the main function of /src/main/java/cn/ac/iscas/TestSKNNV2.java as follows:
+        //select a role
+        args = c1.split(" ");
+        //args = c2.split(" ");
+        //args = user.split(" ");
+    * C1 runs the TestSKNNV2.java.
+* Computer C2
+    * C2 selects the role "c2" by modifying the code in the main function of /src/main/java/cn/ac/iscas/TestSKNNV2.java as follows:
+        //select a role
+        //args = c1.split(" ");
+        args = c2.split(" ");
+        //args = user.split(" ");
+    * C2 runs the TestSKNNV2.java.
+* Computer C1
+    * C1 selects the role "user" by modifying the code in the main function of /src/main/java/cn/ac/iscas/TestSKNNV2.java as follows:
+        //select a role
+        //args = c1.split(" ");
+        //args = c2.split(" ");
+        args = user.split(" ");
+    * C1 runs the TestSKNNV2.java.